NickV05/Shippmate-Docs/README.md

 - **Weight and Dimension Limits:** Must comply with Bringer Argentina limits (see Shipping Limits section)

 ### Brazil (BR)

 When using Bringer carrier for shipments to Brazil:

+- **State Validation:** Required - see State Validation section above
 - A valid Tax ID (CPF for individuals, CNPJ for businesses) is required in the recipient information
 - Must be provided in the `taxId` field of the `to` address object
 - The API will return a validation error if the Tax ID is missing

+### Chile (CL)

+When using Bringer carrier for shipments to Chile:

+- **State Validation:** Required - see State Validation section above
+- Standard weight and dimension limits apply (see Shipping Limits section)

+### Mexico (MX)

+When using Bringer carrier for shipments to Mexico:

+- **State Validation:** Required - see State Validation section above
+- Shipments are automatically routed through Laredo, TX for optimal pricing
+- Standard weight and dimension limits apply (see Shipping Limits section)

 ### International Shipments

 For all international shipments:

 - HS codes are required for all items
 - HS codes must be valid for both origin and destination countries
 - Declared value is required for customs clearance